Are you familiar with journal prompts? They are amazing tools for self-discovery as well as self-questioning.

 Don’t think about the quality just concentrate on writing everyday 15 minutes for a month.
 Write your heart out about anything.

 After a month compare your writing from when you first began; you will be amazed at your progress.

 To make your journaling a fun-filled activity, be creative with your writing.
 Use stickers, different colored pens and markers, draw some cute doodles, explore Pinterest or Instagram for ideas.

 Create a self-care or a gratitude journal to write some affirmations and things you love about your life and so on.
 Try to have some fun with creativity.

-130 Best Journal Prompts for Self-discovery
+130 Best Journal Prompts To Discover Yourself

 To help you get started this post has compiled a list of 130 journal prompts for self-discovery.
 Here you will find prompts related to every aspect of your life.